tecxbro/codebaseexp/Ollama-instruction.md

-# Using DeepWiki with Ollama: Beginner's Guide
+# Using SLIME with Ollama: Beginner's Guide

-DeepWiki supports local AI models through Ollama, which is perfect if you want to:
+SLIME supports local AI models through Ollama, which is perfect if you want to:

 - Run everything locally without relying on cloud APIs
 - Avoid API costs from OpenAI or Google